 The GoPro Hero 8 has its own app for basic editing.
 For more serious editing, you can use the built-in Wi-fi to transfer your photos or a standard camera card.

-Granted, the GoPro Hero 8 isn’t really a standard camera – even though it has time-lapse and HDR capabilities, it’s primarily designed for action filming.
-Still, if live action is your game the GoPro Hero 8 will capture it better than just about anything else.
+Granted, the GoPro Hero 8 isn’t really a standard camera – even though it has time-lapse (guide) and HDR capabilities, it’s primarily designed for action filming.
+Still, if live-action is your game the GoPro Hero 8 will capture it better than just about anything else.

 Curious to learn more?
 Check out some of the best GoPro photography on GoPro’s Instagram account, or click the button below to read some recent user reviews.